Radical liquid-mirror 'Ultimately Large Telescope' on the moon could study the very first stars

 "The emergence of the first stars marks a crucial transition in the history of the universe," Bromm said, "when the primordial conditions set by the Big Bang gave way to an ever-increasing cosmic complexity, eventually bringing life to planets, life, and intelligent beings like us."

-Discuss: Radical liquid-mirror moon telescope could see back to the very first stars
+Discuss: A 'liquid-mirror telescope' on the moon could detect universe's first stars

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.